angelicalola-danhaive/geko/README.md

 ## Description

-Geko is a Python package for analyzing grism spectroscopy and morphology data from JWST observations.
-The package uses JAX for accelerated computation and Numpyro for Bayesian inference to model galaxy kinematics and morphology from 2D dispersed spectra.
+Geko is a Python package for analyzing grism spectroscopy from JWST NIRCam observations.
+The package uses JAX for accelerated computation and Numpyro for Bayesian inference to recover emission-line kinematics and morphology from 2D slitless spectroscopy spectra.

 **Key Features:**
-- **JAX-accelerated grism modeling**: Fast forward modeling of 2D dispersed spectra with GPU support
+- **JAX-accelerated**: GPU support for fast inference
 - **Bayesian inference**: MCMC fitting using Numpyro's No-U-Turn Sampler (NUTS)
-- **Morphology integration**: Incorporates Sérsic profile fitting from PySersic
 - **Flexible configuration**: Easy-to-use configuration system for priors and MCMC parameters
 - **Comprehensive visualization**: Diagnostic plots and corner plots for fit results